 Don’t get us wrong; we love the Belgian waffle.
 However, a thin waffle manages to be crispy, easy to freeze, and tends to have fewer calories.
 Waffles that are thin can be just as delicious as Belgian waffles.

-However, you need a waffle maker to make waffles.
+However, you need a thin waffle maker to make delicious waffles.
 Duh.
 The problem is that there are so many.
 You may find several waffle makers for varying budgets, from $20 to $200.
 Which one should you pick?
 Should you just go for something that creates waffles, or should you spend more for a stainless steel waffles maker that is packed with features and is top rated?
 It can definitely be hard to decide.

 That’s why we’re here to help.
 We’re going to list the top waffle makers on the market today, all at varying prices and with varying features.
 This article will make it much easier to find the maker that will create the best waffles for you.